 Subject Name Chemistry A

 Exam Board OCR

 Course Code A Level H432

+Course

-Course GCSE grade 7 or above in Chemistry or Combined Science and grade 6 or
+Requirements GCSE grade 7 or above in Chemistry or grades 7,7 in Combined Science and

-Requirements above in Mathematics

-Overview Without chemistry, there would be no designer materials or medicines,
+Overview grade 6 or above in Mathematics Without chemietry, there would be no designer materials or medicines

-millions of people would go hungry, and our water would not be safe to
+Overview Without chemistry, there would be no designer materials or medicines, millions of people would go hungry, and our water would not be safe to

 drink.
 Chemists can control substances with astonishing precision and this is

-an exciting time to study chemistry.
+drink.
+Chemists can control substances with astonishing precision and this is an exciting time to study chemistry.

 If you are fascinated by the world around you, then chemistry is for you.
 As

 your understanding of chemical ideas grows, you will also develop the skills

 you need to take part in this exciting and challenging subject.

 A Level Chemistry is essential for courses such as medicine, dentistry and

 pharmacy and aids further study in most other science or engineering

 subjects.
 The skills you develop are also highly regarded for other university

 courses, and by employers, particularly in the financial sector.

 Y12 Module 1 Development of practical skills

 Curriculum Skills of planning, implementing, analysis and evaluation

 Module 2 Foundations in chemistry

 Includes:

 Atoms, compound, molecule and equations

 Amount of substance

 Acid base and redox reaction

 Electrons, bonding and structure

 Module 3 Periodic table & energy

 Includes:

 The periodic table and periodicity

 Group2 and the halogens

 Qualitative analysis

 Enthalpy changed

 Reaction rates and equilibrium

 Module 4 Core organic chemistry

 Includes:

 Basic concepts

 Hydrocarbons

 Alcohols and halo alkanes

 Organic synthesis

 Analytic techniques (IR, MS)

 Y13 Module 1 Development of practical skills

 Curriculum Skills of planning, implementing, analysis and evaluation

-Module 5 Physical chemistry and transition elements Includes:

-- Reactions rates and equilibrium

-- pH and buffers

-- Enthalpy, entropy and free energy

-- Redox and electrode potentials

-- Transition elements

-Module 6 Organic chemistry and analysis Includes:

-- Aromatic compounds

-- Carbonyl compounds

-- Carboxylic acids and esters

-- Nitrogen compounds

-- Polymers

-- Organic synthesis

-- Chromatography and spectroscopy (NMR)

-A level Pape ers Marks Duration Weighting Paper 1 Periodic table, element and physical chemistry Content - Modules 1, 2, 3, 5 100 2 hr 15 mins 37% Paper 2 Synthesis and analytical techniques Content - Modules 1, 2, 4, 6 100 2 hr 15 mins 37% Paper 3 Unified chemistry Content - all modules 70 1 hr 30 mins 26% Non-exam assessment Practical endorsement for physics Pass/Fail Non-exam assessment Reported separately

-This course provides several opportunities for candidates to develop and learn outside the confines of the classroom.
+Module 5 Physical chemistry and transition elements Includes: • Reactions rates and equilibrium • pH and buffers • Enthalpy, entropy and free energy • Redox and electrode potentials • Transition elements • Module 6 Organic chemistry and analysis Includes: • Aromatic compounds • Carbonyl compounds • Carbonyl compounds • Carboxylic acids and esters • Nitrogen compounds PolymersOrganic synthesisChromatography and spectroscopy (NMR) A level Pape ers Marks Duration Weighting Paper 1 Paper 2 Periodic table, element and physical chemistry Content - Modules 1, 2, 3, 5 Synthesis and analytical techniques Content - Modules 1, 2, 4, 6 100 2 hr 15 mins 2 hr 15 mins 37% Paper 3 Unified chemistry Content - all modules 70 1 hr 30 mins 26% Non-exam assessment Practical endorsement for physics Pass/Fail Non-exam assessment Reported separately Learning Beyond the Classroom This course provides several opportunities for candidates to develop and learn outside the confines of the classroom.
+Enrichment: Chemistry students will be expected to take the opportunity to attend a range of evening lectures at London Universities.

-Enrichment:

-Chemistry students will be expected to take the opportunity to attend a range of evening lectures at London Universities.
 In addition to this they will be given the opportunity to attend our STEM careers day where they can